oceanprotocol-archive/dev-ocean/doc/sla.md

 #### Controller Contract Example

 This subsection shows an example of controller contract.
-The following example implements a simple access payment operations which fulfill two conditions `lockPayment` and `releasePayment`:
+The following example implements a simple payment operations which fulfill two conditions `lockPayment` and `releasePayment`:

 ```javascript